 No grant application shall be submitted without signature approval of the General Manager and Finance Manager.
-Hard copies with original Electronic copies of submitted applications signatures shall be maintained permanently in the Grants Application file.
+Electronic copies of submitted applications shall be maintained permanently in the Grants Application file.

 GM-3.4.1 Online Submission

 The Grants Administrator or a delegated authority designee will submit the grant application via the respective online grants portal designated by Council.